bhush-n/simple-data-pipeline/README.md

 Trimming whitespace

-Load Phase
+3. Load Phase
 Saves the cleaned dataset to a new CSV file

 Maintains data integrity without index columns

-Dataset Information
+📊 Dataset Information
-The pipeline processes a medical dataset (Medicaldataset.csv) containing the following features:
+The pipeline processes a medical dataset (Medicaldataset.csv) with features like:

 Age, Gender, Heart rate